 As with any medicine, there is a very remote chance of a vaccine causing a severe allergic reaction, other serious injury, or death.

 An allergic reaction could occur after the vaccinated person leaves the clinic.
 If you see signs of a severe allergic reaction (hives, swelling of the face and throat, difficulty breathing, a fast heartbeat, dizziness, or weakness), call 9-1-1 and get the person to the nearest hospital.

 For other signs that concern you, call your health care provider.

 Adverse reactions should be reported to the Vaccine Adverse Event Reporting System (VAERS).
 Your health care provider will usually file this report, or you can do it yourself.
 Visit the VAERS website at

 The National Vaccine Injury Compensation Program.

 The National Vaccine Injury Compensation Program (VICP) is a federal program that was created to compensate people who may have been injured by certain vaccines.
-Visit the VICP at
+Claims regarding alleged injury or death due to vaccination have a time limit for filing, which may be as short as two years.
+Visit the VICP website Visit the VICP at